 Good news!
-The majority of the time life insurance with an amputation doesn't involve a ton of extra premium.
+The majority of the time life insurance with an amputation doesn’t involve a bunch of extra premiums.
 Only a few situations will result in a rating or decline, but those are few and far between.

 There are roughly (depending on the company) 16 rating classifications.
 Each will determine the rates you pay.
 Both rates and qualifications will vary between companies.

 Since there are over 850 life insurance companies in the United States, this can make finding the best fit for you and your family tricky.